SamuelTissot/kli/README.md

 app.SetRoot(root)

 //run the app with the context default
-//the context default are the os.Args app.Run(kli.NewContext().Default())
+// the context default are the os.Args app.Run(kli.NewContext().Default())

 ```